waltroloson/twitterbot/README.md

 ### How do I get set up? ###

-i.
-Make sure you have Python 2.7, python-dev/python-devel and pip installed.
+1. Make sure you have Python 2.7, python-dev/python-devel and pip installed.
-i.
-Execute the following commands:
+1. Execute the following commands:
 ```sh
 pip install pandas
 pip install tweepy